mdn/content/files/en-us/mdn/writing_guidelines/experimental_deprecated_obsolete/index.md

 For a technology marked **experimental**, one or more of the following conditions apply:

-- It is implemented and enabled by default in _one and only one_ modern major browser rendering engine.
+- It is implemented and enabled by default in the release build of **only one** modern major browser rendering engine.
 - It is only supported by making configuration changes such through preferences or flags, regardless of the number of supported rendering engines.
 - Its defining specification is likely to change significantly in backwards-incompatible ways (i.e., it may break existing code that relies on the feature).